PKM: diving into what mine looks like

 Blogging helps me a lot to review experiences such as visiting digital art spots and third places, projects, years like 2019, my learning journey, what I wrote and curated, conversations and practices related to a field such as facilitation,

 Using whiteboards and post-its also help me to synthesize research and experience related to future skills development.

 Drawing a network diagram.
-This is what I did to make sense of what I learn from innovation cultures, my experience, knowledge and reflection.
+I did this to make sense of what I learn from innovation cultures, my experience, knowledge, and reflection.

 How do I share where appropriate?

 Through Twitter exchanges and tweets, in-person / calls explorations/meetings/workshops, my blog, online communities, emails sometimes.

 Insightful thoughts on sense-making